 LMU will host UC Santa Barbara on Wednesday at 3 p.m.

 LMU will host a three-game WCC series against BYU starting on Thursday at 3 p.m.

 BASE | LMU 5, #26 Oklahoma State 2

 2013 Baseball Season Preview with head coach Jason Gill.

 The LMU baseball team held its annual Halloween costume practice on Wednesday.

 LMULions.com caught up with Head Coach Jason Gill after a practice during fall.

 The 2013 LMU baseball team officially started practice on Monday, energetically taking to Page Stadium with the goals of its first WCC Championship since 2000 and much more.
 The practice opened with a speech from fifth-year head coach Jason Gill before going into discussions and drills.

-Former LMU standout left-handed pitcher Benny Bonilla is back for his second stint on the Lion coaching staff in 2013.
+Former LMU standout left-handed pitcher Benny Bonilla began his second stint on the Lion coaching staff in 2013.
 Bonilla, who played for the Lions from 1997-2000, served as LMU's pitching coach during the 2007 season.

-Bonilla spent the last two years as the Director of Baseball Operations at San Diego State, working on a coaching staff under MLB Hall-of-Famer Tony Gwynn.
+Bonilla spent the 2011 and 2012 seasons as the Director of Baseball Operations at San Diego State, working on a coaching staff under MLB Hall-of-Famer Tony Gwynn.
 In that capacity, Bonilla assisted the Aztec coaching staff with all of their administrative needs from travel to academics to tracking recruits.